Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

         c3d4811fc3cd0       0215a709bdd9b       3 days ago           Running             weave-npc                                    0                   f5e25c12e617e
         ```

-    1. If there are any running containers from the output of the `crictl ps` command, stop them.
+    1. If there are any running containers from the output of the `crictl ps` command, then stop them.

        ```bash
        ncn-m# crictl stop <container id from the CONTAINER column>
        ```

-1. Stop Storage-Ceph, run the [advanced wipe](#advanced-wipe), but stop when it mentions the "basic wipe".
+1. Run the [Advanced wipe](#advanced-wipe), but stop when it mentions the "basic wipe".
 Then return here.

 1. Unmount volumes.